uwspstar/FullStack/javascript/readme.md

 ### JavaScript engine
 ```
 - V8 from Google is the most used JavaScript engine.
 Other uses include the Node.js runtime system.
 - SpiderMonkey is developed by Mozilla for use in Firefox and its forks.
-T
-he GNOME Shell uses it for extension support.
+The GNOME Shell uses it for extension support.
 - JavaScriptCore is Apple's engine for its Safari browser.
 Other WebKit-based browsers also use it.
 KJS from KDE was the starting point for its development.